About Psychology programs

 distinctive experiences provide avenues for students to apply what they have

 Students in our program gain knowledge and skills that make them highly

 desirable candidates for employment in a wide variety of careers.
 Many

 opportunities exist for students to develop highly transferable skills in

 scientific research and statistics, critical thinking, problem solving,

-technical writing, teamwork, oral communication, and interpersonal skills and understanding.
+technical writing, teamwork, oral communication, and interpersonal skills and

-offers a substantive and dynamic curriculum where students have the
+at UNF offers a substantive and dynamic curriculum where students have the

 option to earn a Bachelor of Arts or Bachelor of Science degree.
 All programs

 professional development.
 Students can focus their studies on children and